circuit-specialists/PowerSupply_ElectronicLoad_Control/README.md

 ## Documentation
 You first need to have python installed.
 If you don't, [download](https://www.python.org/downloads/) it here.
 Download this [zipped](https://github.com/circuit-specialists/Power-Suply-and-Electronic-Load-Control/archive/master.zip) repo, unzip the repo to folder, open your command terminal, and navigate to that unzipped folder.
 Once arrived, simple type 'python main.py' to run program.

+Current control structures are printed for each device assuming there are required extra steps, or extra functions.
+Each device is coded to expose a function for each possible control structure, but not each function is accesible.
+A menu system may be added, or wait until GUI is operational.